Ralph James Mooney: Academic work

-Mooney is also a leading authority on 19th century Oregon legal history.
-His major work in progress is a biography of Matthew Deady, Oregon's first federal district judge, some of which has been already published.
+Mooney is also a leading authority on 19th-century Oregon legal history.
+His major work in progress is a biography of Matthew Deady, Oregon's first federal district judge, some of which has already been published.

-He spent two sabbaticals teaching at Victoria University of Wellington, New Zealand and University of New South Wales in Sydney, Australia.; he also has made two extended trips to Ukraine and one to Georgia to teach about American contract and commercial law.
+He spent two sabbaticals teaching at Victoria University of Wellington, New Zealand and the University of New South Wales in Sydney, Australia.
+He has also made two extended trips to Ukraine and one to Georgia to teach about American contract and commercial law.